pinobatch/hello-world/Xubuntu_setup.md

 [bug 1325692 comment 26].
 I assume these were intended to reduce alert box fatigue for users of Restore Previous Session.

+Some of Firefox's default settings are thought to waste Internet data transfer allowance and trigger denial of service  mitigations on overly sensitive firewalls.
+To keep Firefox from hitting your ISP cap or causing a SYN flood, change these settings in `about:config`:

+- Reduce `network.http.speculative-parallel-limit` to `0`
+- Change `network.prefetch-next` to `false`

 Some websites are deliberately incompatible with Firefox tracking protection for one of two reasons.
 One, as seen on MIT Tech Review, is to strengthen user identity measurement when enforcing a metered